amy10260903/ASAS-MIR-Tutorial/README.md

 ### Q2 : Chord Detection (Madmom)

 1. Briefly describe the algorithm of chord detection in madmom. [link]()
-2. How's the chord detection results of ".wav"?
-Does the result match the original chord?
-3. Use one of your own music wave file (30 s) and run the chord detection.
+2. Use one of your own music wave file (30 s) and run the chord detection.
 What's the results?
-Please give some discussion on the results.
+Please give some discussion on the results. [link](https://github.com/jkang3322/ASAS-MIR-Tutorial/blob/master/Chord_Detection/chord.py)

 ### Submission